Last Updated on

 If you were to examine both the 10X42 Air View and the 10X42 Crossover binocular, you’d find that optically, they’re almost identical.

-Granted, you can see the physical differences – the Air View is a roof prism bino with an open bridge design and is marginally smaller and lighter in weight.
-The Crossover is a porro prism bino with a stylish finish.
+Granted, you can see the physical differences – the Air View is a roof prism binocular with an open bridge design and is marginally smaller and lighter in weight.
+The Crossover is a porro prism binocular with a stylish finish.

 But… they both have fully multi-coated optics, BAK4 prism glass, and are fully weatherproof; are tripod adaptable, have twist up eyecups, and rugged shock-absorbing armor.